omnidotdev/garden/README.md

 ## Features

 - A visual representation of an ecosystem of projects and their relationships
-- Composable: point to a garden spec, load it into a node as a "sub-garden"
+- Composable: each garden is independently processable as its own garden, and gardens can be nested inside of each other ("supergardens" and "subgardens").

 ## Generate the Schema